 Broadcom (AVGO) Received its Third Buy in a Row

-Currently, the analyst consensus on Broadcom is a Strong Buy with an average price target of $358.17, which is a 42.7% upside from current levels.
-In a report released yesterday, Morgan Stanley also maintained a Buy rating on the stock with a $361.00 price target.
+Currently, the analyst consensus on Broadcom is a Strong Buy with an average price target of $346.89, which is a 52.8% upside from current levels.
+In a report issued on March 9, Morgan Stanley also maintained a Buy rating on the stock with a $361.00 price target.

 See today’s analyst top recommended stocks >>